BhaskarKumar7/ums-repo/UMS/README.md

 - spring.datasource.url=jdbc:postgresql://localhost:{your db port no}/ums

 ## Running the Tests
-Test cases are implemented for controller and service class methods. mvn test
+- Test cases are implemented for controller and service class methods.
+- run mvn test in cmd to execute the test cases

 ## Built With
 - spring boot version (3.3.0)